 Clearly Vito didn’t let his professor’s warning stop him then or in the years that followed when his work and his activism led him to become one of the leading and most passionate voices of the LGBT civil rights movement during the 1980s.

-To learn more about Vito and his work, and for other information related to Episode 10, please have a look at the resources that follow below.
+To learn more about Vito and his work, and for other information related to the episode, have a look at the resources below.